S. P. Charan: Other works

 Charan established the film production company Capital Film Works, in 2002.
 Their first production was Unnai Charanadainthen, in which Charan played the lead role, alongside his friend Venkat Prabhu.
 The film, which notably featured musical score by Charan's father, Balasubrahmanyam, received four Tamil Nadu State Film Awards.
 Charan revealed that he decided to produce the film after hearing Samuthirakani's narration.
 He further produced the Jayam Ravi-starrer Mazhai (2005), a remake of the Telugu film Varsham, which was a failure at the box office.
 His next production was Venkat Prabhu's directorial debut Chennai 600028 (2007), featured eleven newcomers in the lead and became one of the year's most successful Tamil films.
 In 2011, his sixth production Aaranya Kaandam, was released to critical acclaim and became noted for getting 52 cuts by the regional Central Board of Film Certification.
 Although it did not achieve the expected box office success, Charan won a National Film Award as a producer of the film.
 His next production was Thirudan Police, by another debutant, Caarthick Raju.

 SP Charan designed and produced SPB50 concert tour with his father SP Balasubrahmanyam and was felicitated for his 50 years of journey in the industry.
 The concert tour held in Toronto, Russia, Sri Lanka, Malaysia, Singapore, Dubai and few places in the United States like Seattle, Los Angeles, New Jersey.
 Other singers like KS Chithra, Kalpana Raghavendra, SP Sailaja were part of the series.

-Starting from Dubai expo 2020, SP Charan has been part of Ilayaraaja's shows and has accompanied him in various other shows that has been conducted in United Kingdom, the USA, Australia, Singapore, Malaysia, Muscat and in various cities in India including Yuva Dasara Mysore 2024.
+Starting from Dubai expo 2020, SP Charan has been part of Ilayaraaja's shows and has accompanied him in various other shows that has been conducted in United Kingdom, the US, Australia, Singapore, Malaysia, Muscat and in various cities in India including Yuva Dasara Mysore 2024.

 As a tribute to his father, he toured "Simply SPB" in 2023 and performed in various venues across the United States in many of the same venues where his father had performed before.
 Singers SP Sailaja, Sai Vignesh and Srisha were part of the series.
 An event in the series also happened in Bangalore, where singers in the Kannada industry, including Rajesh Krishnan, VijayaPrakash, Anuradha Bhat, also performed.

 In June 2025, on the occasion of Lal Salam movie release in OTT platform Sun Nxt, the music director AR Rahman published in his social media handles that, SP Charan's song 'Ena senji Ena senji ena valaccha" will be part of this release version.

+In 2025, he has been part of stage shows performed by music director Deva in India and Australia along with Srikanth Deva, Anuradha Sriram.